Suwayomi/Suwayomi-Server/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## What feature should be added to Tachidesk?
+## What feature should be added to Suwayomi?
 Explain What the feature is and how it should work in detail.
 Remove this line after you are done.

 ##  Why/Project's Benefit/Existing Problem